 But the deal is, the stream doesn’t really flow both ways (I’m saying this as a mom of three teens and one preteen, and also as a woman who finds herself in the teen crowd fairly often).
 There are always exceptions, but in general, don’t start recommending your favorite read at forty-something for a fifteen-year-old.
 Just… it doesn’t work that way, and the reality is, and if we don’t respect that, we will continue to lose our Christian teens’ interest in the Christian fiction for teens (you knew that was a problem, right?)

-Also, on the topic of good Christian fiction for teens…
+Also, on the topic of best Christian teenage books…

 Don’t assume that because kids aren’t reading your books, that means they’re not reading.
 They are.
 Ravenously.
 I live with a few of them, and hang out with several others, and whenever we talk books, they’re into it.
 Enthusiastically.